leonlan/routing-appointment-scheduling/README.md

-# Spatial appointment scheduling and routing
+# Routing and appointment scheduling

-This repository contains the code implementation of our paper "Spatial appointment scheduling and routing in a random environment."
+This repository contains the code implementation of our paper "A queueing-based approach for integrated routing and appointment scheduling."

 TODO